dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

     }
 {% endhighlight %}

 The second scenario is failing or flaky connections.
-Despite configuring the TCP keep-alive to 2 seconds, observations suggest failed connections can linger for a while, which does not result in a good user experience.
+Despite configuring the TCP keep-alive to 2 seconds, observations suggest failed connections can linger for minutes, which does not result in a good user experience.

 One solution is to add a higher level "keep-alive", which periodically checks connections with a ping, and aggressively terminates failing connections, allowing them to be re-established.
 If someone out there can manage to achieve this level of reliability at the TCP level, please let me know!